E.ON Energy Research Center (ERC) at RWTH Aachen University

 An ELSA battery energy storage system consisting of six 2nd life Renault Kangoo batteries was installed in a container in front of the experimental hall.
 The storage system has a total capacity of 96 kWh.

-The existing Building Management System (BMS) is expanded and upgraded by incorporating the new components and functionalities of the ELSA solution.
-This will lead to a system able to control the operation of the energy system including the batteries following external signals or local regenerative energy production in real time.
+The existing Building Management System (BMS) was expanded and upgraded by incorporating the new components and functionalities of the ELSA solution.
+This lead to a system able to control the operation of the energy system including the batteries following external signals or local regenerative energy production in real time.